Here is a step-by-step explanation on how to fill out our MS-Excel template:

 Specific Direct Embedded Emissions are the CO₂e emissions directly produced at the manufacturing site during the production process of a CBAM-covered product (example: emissions from burning fossil fuels in a steel mill).

-• Please confirm in column AG “Reporting Methodology for Direct Embedded Emissions” that you have calculated the respective emissions according to the EU Commission rules (EU calculation methodology) by selecting that in the drop-down menu.
+- Please confirm in column AH “Reporting Methodology for Direct Embedded Emissions” that you have calculated the respective emissions according to the EU Commission rules (EU calculation methodology) by selecting that in the drop-down menu.
 Only this method is now accepted by the EU Commission.

-If you have questions regarding that method, please read the EU guidance document for installation operators outside the EU (link), which is available in 12 languages.
-You can also watch the recording of an information session conducted by the EU Commission per sector in which they also explained this methodology (link).
+If you have questions regarding that method, please read the EU guidance document for installation operators outside the EU (link Quick Guide on page 12 - 20), which is available in 12 languages.
+You can also watch the recording of an info session conducted by the EU Commission per sector in which they also explained this methodology (link).

-• The EU requests actual data.
-Therefore, the column AI “Determination of Direct Embedded Emissions” asks you to confirm that you have calculated the respective emissions with actual data.
+- Please confirm in column AI “Determination of Direct Embedded Emissions” that you have calculated the respective emissions with actual data.

-• All columns between AK and AS are only relevant if you are selling electricity to your customer (CN code 271600).
+- All columns between AJ and AO are only relevant if you are selling electricity to your customer (CN code 271600).
 If these columns are grey in your template, please ignore them.

-1. Indirect Embedded Emissions Information (column AW – BJ):
+9. Indirect Embedded Emissions Information (column AQ – AW):

 Specific Indirect Embedded Emissions are the CO₂e emissions from electricity consumption used in the production of a CBAM-covered product (example: emissions from the power grid supplying energy to a steel mill).

-• Please select in column AW “Determination of Indirect Embedded Emissions” if you have calculated your indirect emissions with actual data or with other methods including default values.
+- Please select in column AQ “Determination of Indirect Embedded Emissions” if you have calculated your indirect emissions with actual data or with other methods including default values.

-• Please indicate in column AY how much electricity has been consumed to produce that article.
+- Please indicate in column AR how much electricity has been consumed to produce that article.
 The unit should be MWH/t of that article.

-• Please select the source of your electricity in column AZ from the drop-down menu:
+- Please select the source of your electricity in column AS from the drop-down menu:

 • Direct technical link to electricity generator